Jordan Valley High School

 Jordan Valley High School is a public high school in Jordan Valley, Oregon, United States.
+It is a part of the Jordan Valley School District.

+As of 1971 students in Arock typically attended high school in Jordan Valley.

 Academics

 In 2008, 86% of the school's seniors received a high school diploma.
 Of seven students, six graduated and one dropped out.